 Our broad curriculum is highly inclusive, being bespoke to suit the needs of all our learners to ensure progression whether that be to university, apprenticeships or employment.
 Our A-level subjects are led by specialist teachers who have all had specific training in teaching the 16-19 curriculum.
 This includes study of how learners learn and the use of Rosenshine’s Principles of Instruction.
 We believe that learning is defined by the extent to which our students’ long term memory has been altered in our lessons.
 If nothing has been altered in long-term memory, nothing has been learned.

 Our class sizes are small, enabling us to individually support students through their studies so that they can fulfil their academic potential.

-Our vocational courses are also highly successful.
 Our vocational courses are highly successful.
-They include courses in Business Administration, Travel and Tourism, Health and Social Care, Sports Coaching and Warehouse Management.
+They include courses in Business Administration, Travel and Tourism, Health and Social Care, Open Awards and Sports Coaching.
 These courses are all taught on-site.

 An essential part of our Sixth Form in reflected in our core values of pride, kindness and resilience.
 Students are expected to show pride in their work and are given detailed feedback identifying areas for improvement.
 They are expected to study hard, be role models to younger pupils and to take a full and active role in the life of the School.